Accurate and efficient surface reconstruction from volume fraction data on general meshes: Interface reconstruction schemes

+We now describe the calculation used to find the centre, $\mathbf x_f$, and unit normal, $\hat{\mathbf n}_f$, for a polygonal face with $N_v$ vertices.
+In particular, this is needed for the isoface, which is in general not exactly planar.
+First, the face area vector is defined as the area weighted average of its triangular decomposition based on an average point,

-Here we use $\mathbf x_{N+1} = \mathbf x_{1}$, and the vertex points are assumed to be ordered such that each $\mathbf n_{S,k}$ points into fluid B. The unit normal vector and face centre point are then calculated as
+Here we use $\mathbf x_{N_v+1} = \mathbf x_{1}$, and the vertex points are assumed to be ordered such that each $\mathbf n_{f,k}$ points out of fluid A. The unit normal vector and face centre point are then calculated as